httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 However, it is possible that the server might become confused about whether requests' URLs have a `http` or `https` scheme, for various reasons; see {{confuse}}.
-To assure that the alternative service has opted into serving `http` URLs over TLS, clients MUST additionally check the "http-opportunistic" well-known URI defined in {{well-known}} before directing `http requests to it.
+To assure that the alternative service has opted into serving `http` URLs over TLS, clients are required to also check the "http-opportunistic" well-known URI defined in {{well-known}} before directing `http` requests to it.

 When a client has a valid http-opportunistic response for an origin (as per {{well-known}}), it MAY consider there to be reasonable assurances as long as: